crb912/Personal-programming-exercises/Asssembly/Combining Assembly Code with C Programs/README.rst

 2.Program Example

 The code examples of the project are directly from from the handout -- *Combining assembly code with C code*.
-These codes can be directly compiled with Cmake tool successfully.
+My codes can be directly compiled with Cmake tool successfully.

-Build:
+Build with cmake:

 .. code-block:: shell